LeaVerou/bluesky-likes/README.md

 ## Accessibility Notes

-These components are designed with accessibility in mind, in the sense that they use semantically appropriate HTML elements.
+These components are designed with accessibility in mind, in the sense that they use semantically appropriate HTML elements and have been tested with screen readers.

-However, they are intended to be used in a way that communicates their purpose to screen readers through context, just like for sighted users (e.g. check out the example in the beginning).
+However, the accessibility of the end result also depends on how you use them.

 ### `<bluesky-likes>`